ThKrypt/QualCoder/07-Coding-Text.md

 * Shortcut i.
 Press i when on a coded section to mark that code as important.
 Useful for identifying exemplars.
 Important marks can be removed by right-click and selecting Remove important mark.
 Important marked codes are bolded.

 * Ctrl E. Enter and exit text edit mode.
+(Deprecated, version 2.9 and up, a button to enter and exit text mode).

 ## Search text